thierrymoudiki/thierrymoudiki.github.io/_posts/2024-07-01-nnetsauce-mts-new.md

 The [release](https://github.com/Techtonique/nnetsauce/releases/edit/v0.22.4) is available on Github, Conda and PyPI.

 I'll present `nnetsauce` and these methods with more details and examples at the 44th [International Symposium on Forecasting (ISF)](https://isf.forecasters.org/) (ISF) 2024 (on Wednesday).
-I hope to see you there, with your questions and suggestions.
+I hope to see you there, with your questions, remarks and suggestions.

 Next week, I'll release a stable (and documented) version of [`learningmachine`](https://thierrymoudiki.github.io/blog/2024/04/01/python/learningmachine-python).